 For 1991, Chevy massaged the car’s exterior styling, particularly at the rear where the automaker borrowed bits debuted the year prior.
 Paired with an interior updated a year prior, these later ‘Vettes still feel modern enough today.

 The ferocious ZR-1 can be wickedly expensive if you want a preserved one, but those with reasonable mileage and common enough as well.
-Here’s a black-over-tan one at a dealer just south of Boston.
+Here’s a red-over-tan one at a dealer in Jacksonville.

 It’s 1992 where the Corvette really entered the modern performance era.
 A new LT-1 engine with 300 hp became standard fare for all versions, and it’s best appreciated with the standard 6-speed manual gearbox.
 Chevrolet built its millionth Corvette in 1992, an impressive run in less than 40 years for what is generally a second or third car for most original owners.
 The LT-1 was a pretty solid millionth gift to itself.

 Around 20,000 were built for 1992, with another 22,000 for a largely identical 1993 model year.
 A 40th Anniversary edition showed up for 1993 with slick burgundy paint, though dealers ordered nearly a third of production with the option, so it’s not exactly “rare.”
 They are definitely desirable, though.
-Here’s a nice manual gearbox one from a private party in Tennessee.
+Here’s one with under 50,000 miles from a dealer in Florida.

 The next year brought an updated interior with a cleaner center console and a standard passenger-side airbag.
 The LT-1 V8 saw fuel economy tweaks for better fuel economy and smoother power delivery.
 The ZR-1 lasted through 1995, primarily since Chevy knew that a new model would appear for 1997.
 Even though this basic design was now a dozen model years old, it was still stylish — and popular.